Transcendence-Industries/FS-Interface/README.md

 ## Acknowledgements

-This project was inspired by myself, since there was no alternative.
+This project was inspired by myself, since there was no suitable alternative.

 *Original idea in May 2019*